polarfire-soc/polarfire-soc-documentation/fundamentals/boot-modes/boot-mode-3/boot-mode-3-fundamentals.md

 # PolarFire SoC Boot Mode 3 Fundamentals

 ## Overview
-Secure boot mode 3 uses the Elliptic Curve Digital Signature Algorithm (ECDSA) to authenticate the signature of a Secure Boot Image Certificate (SBIC) as part of booting the system.
+Secure boot mode 3 implements Microchip supplied factory secure boot authentication of the eNVM content.
+It uses the Elliptic Curve Digital Signature Algorithm (ECDSA) to authenticate the signature of a Secure Boot Image Certificate (SBIC) as part of booting the system.
 The PolarFire SoC RISC-V monitor and application processors will not be started and a tamper signaled to the FPGA fabric if authentication fails.

 Secure boot mode 3 only supports authentication of the eNVM content.
 No encryption/decryption of the eNVM content is used.